hasselmonians/MLE-time-course/README.md

 * `getSpikeTimes`.
 Produces a vector of spike times from a `CMBHOME` Session object.
 * `getSpikeTrain`.
 Produces a binned spike train vector, where the bin size is determined by the video sample size (for _in-vivo_ recordings).
 * `cvKernel`.
 Perform the leave-one-out cross-validated maximum likelihood analysis.
 This is the main function in the project.
+The second output is the best estimate for the bandwidth parameter in units of time-steps.
+Multiply by the time-step (`1/root.fs_video`) to get the actual bandwidth in seconds.
+* `getFiringRate`.
+Produces a vector of the convolved binned spike train given a known bandwidth parameter.

 The project is written in `MATLAB`.
 You will need to make sure that you have the following dependencies
 * `CMBHOME` is required for general access to the `Session` object, though actually, only `fs_video`, `ts` are required.
 The analysis function will accept most any spike train.